Written in the Stars (Tinie Tempah song): In popular culture

-Parody version
+Parody versions

 In 2012, a parody of the video was made by the cast and crew of ITV soap opera Emmerdale in honour of the departure of character Aaron Livesy, played by Danny Miller, who is a big fan of the song.
 The role of Tinie Tempah was played by Adam Thomas, who plays Adam Barton (Aaron's best friend in the soap), and the role of Eric Turner was played by Kelvin Fletcher, who plays Andy Sugden.
 The video features many well-known Emmerdale actors such as Emma Atkins, Jeff Hordley, Lucy Pargeter, Sammy Winward, Nicola Wheeler, Charley Webb, Natalie Anderson, Sian Reese-Williams and veteran actor Freddie Jones.

-In 2022, a parody of the YouTube video was made by 442oons which the start of the 2022-23 Premier League season which was nostalgic when the song was heard as theme song for Sky Sports' coverage of Premier League football from 2011-12 until 2014-15.
+In 2022, a parody of the YouTube video was made by 442oons at the start of the 2022–23 Premier League season, in reference to Sky Sports' coverage of Premier League football from 2011–12 to 2014–15, which used the song as its opening billboard.

 Sports

-TBS used this song in their commercials for the 2011 American League Division Series and the 2011 National League Division Series.
+The song was used in commercials for 2011 Major League Baseball postseason.
 The New York Giants used this song for their entrance for Super Bowl XLVI.
+The song was also used as the theme song for WWE WrestleMania 27 in 2011.

+Television

+The instrumental of the song was used as the theme song for Steps’ documentary, Steps reunion.